 Don’t get left in the cold!
 Use these tips for essential winter weather preparation

 Winter weather is fast approaching.
-Due to the pandemic, many facilities are standing empty or are only partially in use, but that doesn’t mean they are exempt from essential winter weather preparation.
 Every year, winter’s precipitation and lower temperatures take a toll on facilities that can lead to costly property damage claims.
 However, proper care and maintenance strategies handled prior to winter conditions can drastically reduce their damaging effects, helping to reduce claims.
 Read on for essential winter weather preparation tips for your tribe or tribal enterprise.

 Essential winter weatherization preparation plans